-While starting your own freelance paralegal business might sound ideal — the reality is that it can be — but there are no guarantees.
-Being a freelance paralegal takes a lot of determination, tenacity, and business sense – not everyone is destined to be an entrepreneur.
+While starting your own freelance paralegal business might sound ideal, being a freelance paralegal takes a lot of determination, tenacity, and business sense.

 Depending on your individual career goals, there are definite advantages to being a freelance paralegal.
 Some of these might include:

-- Earning potential.
-Unlike employees, freelance paralegals can also set their own rates based upon their skills, experience, and what the market will bear.
-They can market their services to any attorney who is interesting in contracting with them for services rendered on either a short-term or long-term basis, by the day, week, month, or as needed.
+Unlike employees, freelance paralegals can also set their own rates based on their skills, experience, and what the market will bear.
+They can market their services to any attorney who is interested in contracting with them for services rendered on either a short-term or long-term basis, by the day, week, month, or as needed.

 Paralegals who count on routine, familiarity, and consistent income will likely identify strongly with the cons of freelancing, which often include: